 In Riksgränsen, a bit further north in the mountain world, there is Niehku Mountain Villa.
 A hotel dream as far north and as far away from the rest of Sweden as you can get, more or less.
 At a UNESCO gala in Paris, Niehku won the prestigious Prix Versailles for the best hotel interior in the world.
 Stylt Trampoli, responsible for the design, has succeeded in capturing the uniqueness of the history of Riksgränsen – the Ore Railway – and it breathes new life into the building.
 The stone wall of the old train depots runs straight through the hotel building and in the restaurant the grease pit for the steam trains of the time has become the perfect wine cellar.

-Niehku, the Northern Sámi word for dream, is run by two friends: Strumpan and Jossi, or Patrik Strömsten and Johan Lindblom, names hardly anyone uses.
+Niehku, the Northern Sámi word for dream, was established by two friends: Strumpan and Jossi, or Patrik Strömsten and Johan Lindblom, names hardly anyone uses.
 Both of them came to Riksgränsen in the 1990s.
 Skiing youths with a greater passion for snow than school.
 The mountain and the distinguished old Riksgränsen Hotel were a haven.
 They hardly knew back then that it would also become a landmark in their lives.
-Jossi trained as a mountain guide, and Strumpan became one of Sweden’s foremost sommeliers: the perfect combination to run a hotel filled with style-conscious skiers and travellers from all over the world.
+Jossi trained as a mountain guide, and Strumpan became one of Sweden’s foremost sommeliers: the perfect combination to manage a hotel filled with style-conscious skiers and travellers from all over the world.

 An Arctic sommelier